cran/peacesciencer/README.md

 The package is very much a work in progress.
 Right now, it has the following functions:

+-   `add_archigos()`: adds some summary variables from Archigos about political leaders for state-year or dyad-year data.
+-   `add_atop_alliance()`: adds ATOP alliance information to dyad-year data.
 -   `add_capital_distance()`: adds capital-to-capital distance (in
     kilometers, “as the crow flies”) to dyad-year or state-year data.
 -   `add_contiguity()`: adds Correlates of War direct contiguity data to